“…that which we call a rose / by any other word would smell as sweet…” ~Romeo and Juliet, 2.2.43-44

 my legal middle name, Nahir, was chosen because it’s my mom’s favorite cousin’s name, if I’m remembering correctly?
 I’m fond of it because it’s what most of my family calls me (when I’m not getting the over-fond “Nana” of my youth… yes I’m aware that’s akin to “grandma” in several English-speaking countries, let me live), and so I used it socially throughout most of my life at home.
 I also love that it has that SILENT h in the middle because it is a common appearance in all of my father’s (z”L) six kids’ names; as a matter of fact, his youngest Yahir was named after me! mine is pronounced nah-EER and his is yah-EER and, again, the H is silent… with the last syllable sounding like you’re saying “ear” very quickly (it’s a short sound). this is what most of my non-school friends (and all of my family’s friends!) in Puerto Rico know me as.

 my surname is where it gets juicy (and is why I’m sure many of y’all clicked on this post). the truth is, questions have begun swirling after I changed my surname on Facebook—so one of the purposes of this post is to clarify.
 In May of 2018, I surprised a lot of people (including myself!) by changing by name on Facebook (and then legally! which was a shitshow!) to my husband’s surname. whenever anyone pointed out that they were surprised by my decision or asked about it, my answer was the same (and almost rehearsed): I didn’t have a strong relationship with my dad; I was tired of answering questions about my name; I wanted my kids’ surnames to match mine without creating a new hyphenated monstrosity like the one I already felt I was carrying; I wanted a fresh start for myself. and the thing is, I really believed that.
 I was militant about it, policing the switch at work, with every account, in every space.
-I committed 100% and made sure that I really inhabited that name.
+I committed 100% and made sure that I really inhabited that new name.

 and then my dad died, and everything I thought I knew about myself and my relationship with him had to be reexamined.

-as posts starting rolling in on Facebook and I started getting tagged in things, I realized I was the only person whose surname didn’t match—and I realized that actually upset me. as I kept having to answer questions about who I was and trying to explain to people when I added them on social media that yes, I am in face the deceased’s eldest daughter… I realized that my name had indicated a sense of belonging that I missed.
+as posts starting rolling in on Facebook and I started getting tagged in things, I realized I was the only person whose surname didn’t match—and I realized that actually upset me. as I kept having to answer questions about who I was and trying to explain to people when I added them on social media that yes, I am in fact the deceased’s eldest daughter… I realized that my name had indicated a sense of belonging that I missed.
 I then also started thinking about how he wasn’t going to get to see me graduate with my doctorate, which we used to talk about a lot—and decided that it would be a fitting tribute to carry him and both my grandfathers with me by getting my name back.
 I want their names to live on through me and to be printed on my dissertation and graduation program and diploma.

 now, my name change is tangled up in other proceedings now, and it’s going to take a while because of everything that’s happening in the world, but I want to make one thing very clear: I decided to return back to my birth surname in February, when I was home, as a tribute to my late grandfathers and father, none of whom would otherwise be “present” in my doctoral graduation ceremony.